U.S. Alerts

 Night

-Saturday Night: Partly cloudy, with a low around 50.
-North wind around 5 mph becoming calm in the evening.
+Saturday Night: A 40 percent chance of showers and thunderstorms, mainly before 1am.
+Partly cloudy, with a low around 68.
+Northwest wind around 5 mph becoming calm.

 Sunday

-Sunday: Mostly sunny, with a high near 74.
-Calm wind becoming northeast around 5 mph in the afternoon.
+Sunday: Mostly sunny, with a high near 89.
+Calm wind becoming south around 5 mph.

 Mostly Sunny